 2021 Delivery Program Strategy 1.1 Create welcoming towns and villages that are vibrant, accessible and foster a sense of community.
-2018/19 Operational Plan Activity Performance Measure Division Team 1.1.1 Explore funding options to assist in "Activate Tumut CBD" Strategy I. Identify a balanced developer contribution mechanism that requires contributions to parking from developers without unduly burdening the ratepayer or providing a disincentive to developers - i.e. a balance.
-Euture economic needs and demand for the Tumut CBD Plan out the form and function of the CBD spatially Plan for and identify improvements to pedestrian and traffic flow - including on street parking restrictions/time limits.
+2018/19 Operational Plan Activity Performance Measure Division Team 1.1.1 Explore funding options to assist in "Activate Tumut CBD" Strategy.
+The "activation" strategy will consider the greater economic development needs of the area and provide short, medium and long term direction for the implementation of council led initiatives.
+Identify a balanced developer contribution mechanism that requires contributions to parking from developers without unduly burdening the ratepayer or providing a disincentive to developers - i.e. a balance.
+Future economic needs and demand for the Tumut CBD Plan out the form and function of the CBD spatially Plan for and identify improvements to pedestrian and traffic flow - including on street parking restrictions/time limits.
 Identify staged CBD beautification opportunities.
 Car parking needs based on these opportunities.
-Future development opportunities.
-Development and Environment Planning 1.1.2 Continue the development and delivery of place based plans as a way to integrate town/village developments around long term aspirations, including: delivery of draft plans for Tumut and Tumbarumba, completion of 2019 projects for Adelong, Khancoban and Batlow and the development of a placemaking framework for Snowy Valleys Towns and villages.
+Future development opportunities Development and Environment Planning 1.1.2 Continue the development and delivery of place based plans as a way to integrate town/village developments around long term aspirations, including: delivery of draft plans for Tumut and Tumbarumba, completion of 2019 projects for Adelong, Khancoban and Batlow and the development of a placemaking framework for Snowy Valleys Towns and villages.
 Completion of the 2 new plans and the placemaking framework.
-Strategy and Place Strategy Community and Development 1.1.3 Maintain visual appearances of town and village approaches in accordance with the approved service levels Performance against service levels Infrastructure Works Heinz Kausche 1.1.4 Deliver a program of skill building workshops for the community Conduct grant writing sessions for community groups and event organisers Conduct media and marketing sessions for community groups and event organisers Conduct event management sessions for community groups and event organisers Strategy and Place Strategy Community and Development 1.1.5 Investigate opportunities for activating places for young people across the region Assist community groups and event organisers prepare grant applications Research funding opportunities for community projects Apply for grants that assist community development throughout the region Strategy and Place Strategy Community and Development
+Strategy and Place Strategy Community and Development 1.1.3 Maintain visual appearances of town and village approaches in accordance with the approved service levels Performance against service levels Infrastructure Works Infrastructure Works 1.1.4 Deliver a program of skill building workshops for the community Conduct grant writing sessions for community groups and event organisers Conduct media and marketing sessions for community groups and event organisers Conduct event management sessions for community groups and event organisers Strategy and Place Strategy Community and Development 1.1.5 Investigate opportunities for activating places for young people across the region Assist community groups and event organisers prepare grant applications Research funding opportunities for community projects Apply for grants that assist community development throughout the region Strategy and Place Strategy Community and Development

 2021 Delivery Program Strategy 1.1 Create welcoming towns and villages that are vibrant, accessible and foster a sense of community.
-2018/19 Operational Plan Activity Performance Measure Team 1.1.6 Coordinate and deliver the Community Grants programs 1.
-Coordinate the art & cultural development grants 2.
-Coordinate the Capital Sports Grants Program 3.
-Coordinate the Community Strengthening Grants 4.
-Coordinate the Tumbarumba Small Community Grants 5.
-Coordinate Hyne Trust Community Grants 6.
-Coordinate the Snowy Hydro Community Grants Strategy and Place Strategy Community and Development
+2018/19 Operational Plan Activity Performance Measure Division Team 1.1.6 Partner in and deliver the Community Grants programs Partner in the art & cultural development grants Partner in the Capital Sports Grants Program Partner in the Community Strengthening Grants Partner in the Tumbarumba Small Community Grants Partner in the Snowy Hydro Community Grants Strategy and Place Strategy Community and Development